maciej-konert/maciej-konert.github.io/rankings_subpages/movie20.md

 ![The Lion King 1994](https://fwcdn.pl/fpo/68/78/6878/7389475_1.7.webp)

-The Lion King is a 1994 American animated musical coming-of-age drama film [3][4] produced by Walt Disney Feature Animation and released by Buena Vista Pictures Distribution.
-Directed by Roger Allers and Rob Minkoff, and produced by Don Hahn, the film's screenplay was written by Irene Mecchi, Jonathan Roberts, and Linda Woolverton.
+The Lion King is a 1994 American animated musical coming-of-age drama film [3] [4] produced by Walt Disney Feature Animation and released by Buena Vista Pictures Distribution.Directed by Roger Allers and Rob Minkoff, and produced by Don Hahn, the film's screenplay was written by Irene Mecchi, Jonathan Roberts, and Linda Woolverton.Featuring an ensemble voice cast consisting of Matthew ...